A New Way of Walking Your Fingers!

 - Keep it simple and clear.
 Use your logo and branding images - bright colours help.

-- Remember that presentation counts so once you've drafted your advert, review it for accuracy but also complete the final presentation so that it is appealing to your target market.
+- Presentation counts so, once you've drafted your advert, review it for accuracy and make sure that it is appealing to your target market.

 - Draft the wording, look and feel before you go live; if necessary ask friends, family and existing clients for feedback on your messages.
 Fine tune them so that you can get value from your efforts.